Read

 FEMSA transforms its culture with Fuckup Nights

-"Failure is no longer a stigma: it is pure value.
-Without it, there is no iteration, no pivots, no unicorn possible".
+"Failure is no longer a stigma—it's pure value.
+Without it, there's no iteration, no pivoting, no unicorns."

-With this forceful phrase, Luis Fernando Ramírez -a member of the Fuckup Nights Brain Trust and Sustainability Manager at FEMSA - kicked off a private event that brought together more than 80 legal and corporate affairs professionals from all over Latin America.
+That's how Luis Fernando Ramírez— member of Fuckup Nights' Brain Trust and Sustainability Manager at FEMSA — opened an intimate private event that brought together more than 80 legal and corporate affairs professionals from across Latin America.

-The mission: to talk about failure openly, honestly and without prejudice.
+The mission: To talk about failure—openly, honestly, and without judgment.

-FEMSA y Fuckup Nightshave shared for several years a passion for creating spaces with more humane and resilient work cultures.
+FEMSA and Fuckup Nightshave shared a long-standing passion: creating more human, resilient workplace cultures.

-This new edition with its legal team was organized by Miranda Campos and Eugenia Roberta Del Real, who understood that behind every protocol, contract or clause... there are also people.
-And that these spaces of openness can strengthen the organizational culture, and transform the way teams are led.
+This private session, focused on the legal team, was curated by Miranda Campos and Eugenia Roberta Del Real.
+They understood that behind every protocol, clause, or contract...
+There are people.
+And creating spaces of vulnerability can reshape not only the organizational culture, but also how teams lead from within.

-"A good in-house lawyer doesn't put out fires; he installs smoke detectors."
+"A good in-house lawyer doesn't just put out fires—they install smoke detectors."

 Javier García – Director of Strategic Planning at FEMSA

-• Listen to your intuition.
-If something doesn't feel right, it's worth questioning or getting a second opinion.
+• Escucha tu intuición If something doesn't feel right, question it or seek a second opinion.

 Receive failure stories, upcoming events and more!